-Ideally, you want to use something soft and natural for them to walk around on, such as pine shavings or other types of shavings.
+Ideally, you want to use something soft and natural for them to walk around on.
+Examples include pine shavings or other types of shavings.

-To be able to attach and secure the chicken wire with the right tension is a real skill, and it will take some practice to get it right.
+To be able to attach and secure the chicken wire with the right tension is a real skill.
+It will take some practice to get it right.